Roberts536/public/study/clean-architecture/5-architecture.md

 A software system consists of *policy* and *details*.
 Good architecture recognises the importance of policy, and tries to decouple the details from the policy as much as possible.
 Doing so allows us to *delay implementation decisions* so that we can make them later with better information.
 This applies even if you think the decision has already been made.

 *A good architect maximises the number of decisions not made.*

+## 16-22 To do

+## 23 Presenters and Humble Objects

+The *Humble Object Pattern* consists of stripping out the hard-to-test elements of a class into a separate module, called the Humble object.

+For example, a GUI screen is hard to test, but the rest of the logic might be easier to test.
+So we separate the GUI into two modules: the *Presenter* and the *View*.